xhit/go-str2duration/README.md

 Go String To Duration supports this strings conversions to duration:
 - All strings returned in time.Duration String.
-- A string more readable like 1w2d6h3ns (1 week 2 days 6 hours and 3 nanoseconds)
+- A string more readable like 1w2d6h3ns (1 week 2 days 6 hours and 3 nanoseconds).
+- `µs` and `us` are microsecond.

 **Note**: a day is 24 hour.